Hannah (biblical figure): In contemporary biblical criticism

 Hannah's conflict with her rival, her barrenness, and her longing for a son are stereotypical motifs.
 According to Michelle Osherow, Hannah represents the character of the earnest petitioner and grateful celebrant of divine glory.
 Hannah was an important figure for early English Protestantism, which emphasized the importance of private prayer.
 The Jerusalem Talmud took Hannah as an exemplar of prayer.
 The story of Hannah is the Haftarah reading for Rosh Hashanah.

 Samuel or Saul

 The Hebrew form of the name "Saul" is shaul, and the story of Samuel's birth contains repeated uses the related verbal root sh-'-l in various forms, including in the verse in which Hannah explains her son's name (1:20).
 In verse 28, the form shaul ("lent") itself is found, identical to the Hebrew name of Saul.
 As a result, it has been suggested by critical commentators the story was originally about the birth of Saul, but that the name "Samuel" was substituted for Saul at a later date.
+Alternatively, Nadav Na'aman argues that the verbal root sh-'-l is actually related to the name "Shiloh", the place where Samuel was born.